muddermanden/stupIT_by-laws/README.md

 ## Usage
 When creating a proposal for an ammendment just clone the repository to your own computer, branch out and make the changes in the branch.
 Please provide an explanatory name for the branch and a description of the committed changes.
+When you are satisfied with the result push the changes to the server repository and it will be visible to everyone else.